-In males with ACC of the prostate gland, clinical examination of the prostate (which may be felt through the rectum) may reveal the presence of a hard mass.
+In males with ACC of the prostate gland, clinical examination of the prostate may reveal the presence of a hard mass.
 Diagnostic testing may include blood studies, specialized imaging of the urinary tract (pyelography), the use of high-frequency sound waves to create an image of the prostate and other internal organs (ultrasonography), biopsies, and/or other tests.

 The therapeutic management of individuals with ACC may require the coordinated efforts of a team of medical professionals, such as physicians who specialize in the diagnosis and treatment of cancer (medical oncologists), specialists in the use of radiation to treat cancer (radiation oncologists), surgeons, oncology nurses, and other specialists (depending upon the primary tumor site).

 Specific therapeutic procedures and interventions may vary, depending upon numerous factors, such as primary tumor location, extent of the primary tumor (stage), and degree of malignancy (grade), whether the tumor has spread to lymph nodes or distant sites, individual’s age and general health; and/or other elements.
-Decisions concerning the use of particular interventions should be made by physicians and other members of the health care team in careful consultation with the patient, based upon the specifics of his or her case; a thorough discussion of the potential benefits and risks; patient preference, and other appropriate factors.
+Decisions concerning the use of particular interventions are made by physicians and other members of the health care team in careful consultation with the patient, based upon the specifics of his or her case; a thorough discussion of the potential benefits and risks; patient preference, and other appropriate factors.

 Long-term follow-up is essential with ACC in ensuring the prompt detection and treatment of local recurrences and metastatic disease.
 Because the lungs are a common location of metastasis, physicians recommend regular CT scans of the lungs.
 Other standard therapies for individuals with ACC include symptomatic and supportive measures as required.

-Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
-All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.
+Information on current clinical trials is posted on the Internet at https://clinicaltrials.gov/.
+All studies receiving U.S. Government funding, and some supported by private industry, are posted on this government web site.

 For information about clinical trials being conducted at the NIH Clinical Center in Bethesda, MD, contact the NIH Patient Recruitment Office:

-Tollfree: (800) 411-1222
+Toll-free: (800) 411-1222